pitt-cdm/2019spring/resources.md

 Under the <a href="#free-and-licensed-images-music-and-other-assets">assets listings</a> above, you might find FontSquirrel and The Noun Project especially pertinent here.
 <dl>
 <dt>GIMP Tutorials</dt>
-<dd>You can find quite a few intro-level tutorials on the GIMP site itself, at <a href="https://www.gimp.org/tutorials">www.gimp.org/tutorials</a>, including "GIMP Quickies" and a tutorial on layer manipulation called "Simple Floating Logo."</dd>
+<dd>As with Audacity, you can find quite a few intro-level tutorials on the GIMP site itself, at <a href="https://www.gimp.org/tutorials">www.gimp.org/tutorials</a>, including "GIMP Quickies" and a tutorial on layer manipulation called "Simple Floating Logo."</dd>

 <dt>Examples of Visual Rhetoric in Action</dt>
 <dd><a href="https://thinkerthoughtinfo.tumblr.com/">Thinker/Thought</a>, a collection of academic infographics by Nathaniel Rivers.
 In addition to being useful for how he handles design elements, quotation, and citation, some of the content deals with ideas on multimedia composing and rhetoric.</dd>